dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 ### Snowflake and Azure Blob Storage

 Please refer to the [Azure Blob Storage filesystem documentation](./filesystem.md#azure-blob-storage) to learn how to set up your bucket with the bucket_url and credentials.
-For azure the Snowflake loader will use the filesystem credentials for your azure blob storage container if not specified otherwise (see config options below).
-Alternatively you can define an external stage in Snowflake and provide the stage identifier.
+For Azure, the Snowflake loader will use the filesystem credentials for your Azure Blob Storage container if not specified otherwise (see config options below).
+Alternatively, you can define an external stage in Snowflake and provide the stage identifier.
-Please consult the snowflake Documentation on [how to create a stage for your Azure Blob Storage Container](https://docs.snowflake.com/en/user-guide/data-load-azure).
+Please consult the Snowflake Documentation on [how to create a stage for your Azure Blob Storage Container](https://docs.snowflake.com/en/user-guide/data-load-azure).
 The basic steps are as follows:

 * Create a storage integration linked to Azure Blob Storage and the right container
-* Grant access to this storage integration to the snowflake role you are using to load the data into snowflake.
+* Grant access to this storage integration to the Snowflake role you are using to load the data into Snowflake.
 * Create a stage from this storage integration in the PUBLIC namespace, or the namespace of the schema of your data.
-* Also grant access to this stage for the role you are using to load data into snowflake.
+* Also grant access to this stage for the role you are using to load data into Snowflake.
 * Provide the name of your stage (including the namespace) to dlt like so:

 ```toml